Teaching Tolerance: Holocaust Resources

 The US Holocaust Memorial Museum hosts a large digital collection of primary sources - including photos, video, artifacts, documents, and more - as well as provides a plethora of teacher resources, lesson plans, and virtual events.

 Anne Frank Teacher Workbook

 UEN provides a comprehensive list of resources to teach your students about Anne Frank.
 The workbook includes readings, timelines, and lesson plans for grades 3-6 and 7-12.

 Holocaust and Resistance

 A humanities lesson in which students learn about the Holocaust by taking the point of view of those who actively resisted Nazi persecution.
 Grades 9-12

-A teachers'guide made up of activities for students of all grades.
-Includes lesson plans for elementary, middle and high school students.
+This Teacher's Guide is made up of activities for students of all grades.
+Included are lesson plans for elementary, middle, and high school students.
 Produced by the Florida Center for Instructional Technology.